haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-- we can solve problem with global command palette, avoiding the need to filter anything with computed args by prepending all prefix commands to the final suffix key (in the exported keybindings), we already export a key per possible prefix, so this shouldn't be a problem (we'll need to properly handle bindings that can interrupt) so this involves a transformation during keybinding processing
-  - we should make it explicitly not allowed to have anything *but* a prefix key in the format, and have this allow setting of flags or values (in this way we prevent visible state changes until the final key is pressed)

-IMPROVEMENT: palette should show a description of what it is displaying for the user
-IMPROVEMENT: once in a pop-up context, you can switch to searching with a command (the context palette doesn't actually ever show up right now, and it would be confusing as worded right now anyways) this short cut should be shown in the description of the palette
-BUG: commands that change the viewport don't work when activated through the palette
-BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value)
+IMPREOVEMENT: organize commands listed in the palette by:
+  - keybinding defined priority (if specified)
+  - place frequently used commands near the bottom

 BUG: sometimes the state of search always returns to insert (scrutize the code for oldMode resetting)

-- organize commands listed in the palette by:
-  - keybinding defined priority (if specified)
-  - recently used?? (or maybe this lowers the priority?? could be an option to hide recently used)

 UNIT TESTS for palette / and visual binding display

 IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)

-- add: visualPriority (which overrides the index priority) for quick pick (maybe pick a better name)
+  (maybe this is a good time to redesign the repeated keys setup)

-- add: remove keybinding command
+- add: command to remove keybindings
-- add: insert default bindings into a new file
+- add: command to insert bindings in a new file (so they can be easily edited)

 - idea: we want the default mode (which can be set by the user) to require no when clause for it; in this way